bernardjhuang/gamerunnersnews/_posts/2014-10-29-the-most-misunderstood-stat-about-lol-2.md

 The Brutalizer is an extremely cost effective item that we can buy early.
 Though The Brutalizer does not stack, The Brutalizer's unique passive, which offers +10 Armor Penetration, does stack with Youmu's Ghostblade and the Black Cleaver.
 If we build these items in accordance to the enemies Armor so that we are penetrating to just 0 Armor.
 If we're using % Armor Penetration, we may need a calculator for this!
 In the opposite situation, if the enemy is stacking Armor early, skip Flat Armor Penetration and rush % Armor Penetration, which is Last Whisper or Void Staff.

--For a Magic Penetration build, we should buy (not in any order) Sorcerer's Boot, Haunting Guise, Abyssal Scepter, and Void Staff.
+* For a Magic Penetration build, we should buy (not in any order) Sorcerer's Boot, Haunting Guise, Abyssal Scepter, and Void Staff.
 A Deathfire Grasp is a great choice as well since its Active Damage will be augmented by all the Magic Penetration.
 If we decide to upgrade Haunting Guise, a Rylai's Scepter would be a great addition.

--For an Armor Penetration Build, we should buy (not in any order) Youmu's Ghostblade, The Black Cleaver, The Brutalizer, and Last Whisper.
+* For an Armor Penetration Build, we should buy (not in any order) Youmu's Ghostblade, The Black Cleaver, The Brutalizer, and Last Whisper.
 The Brutalizer stacks with Youmu's Ghostblade and The Black Cleaver, so it's a good item to purchase again for more Flat Armor Penetration.
 I generally buy Guardian's Angel after purchasing all said items.
 Of course, we don't have to buy all 4 of these items.
 Generally, 2-3 Armor Penetration items would be good enough for damage, but 4 is if we really want to optimize our offense to insta-gib.

--Remember to build Armor and Magic Penetration accordingly to the amount of Armor our enemy has.
+* Remember to build Armor and Magic Penetration accordingly to the amount of Armor our enemy has.
 If we can penetrate 200 Armor, but are fighting a target with 50 Armor, then we won't be dealing as much damage as we should.
 If we find ourselves a bit farmed and have enough Armor or Magic Penetration to do True Damage, then build other items, such as B.F.
 Blade or Deathfire Grasp.

 ## Maybe Overpowered...